Canon 2000D vs Sony A6000

 Review summary: Canon 2000D vs Sony A6000

 So what is the bottom line?
 Is there a clear favorite between the Canon 2000D and the Sony A6000?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 2000D: